py-lidbox/lidbox/examples/common-voice/README.md

         lidbox e2e predict -vvv config.xvector.yaml
     The scores are written to `./lidbox-cache/xvector/predictions/scores`
     In addition, you will see some metrics computed from the scores using correct labels from the `./common-voice-data/test/utt2label` file.

+It is also possible to skip step 6, since all features could also be extracted during the first epoch during training.
+When the first epoch ends, all features have been cached and next epochs will use the cached features.
+However, if you want to extract features on several CPUs without the need for a GPU, then step 6 is useful.

 ## Notes